 - Gently place the eggs in the bag, and remove as much air as much as you can and seal.

-- Leave the eggs in the fridge overnight for 12 hours.
+- Leave the eggs in the fridge overnight for 8 to 12 hours.

 - Carefully cut the eggs in half.
 That's it!
 Serve them immediately and enjoy!